-From soaking in natural hot springs to riding a pirate ship, here’s a detailed list of the top things to do in Hakone, Japan!
+From soaking in natural hot springs to seeing the famous Hakone Open Air Museum or Hakone Shrine, here’s a detailed list of the top things to do in Hakone, Japan!

-What if I told you there is a magical place in the mountains of Japan where you can relax in a hot tub full of red wine?
+What if I told you there is a magical place in the mountains of Japan where you can relax in a hot spring full of red wine?

 It may sound like something out of a dream, but that’s exactly what you get in Hakone!